 Birth of a White Nation will be of great interest to students, scholars, and general readers seeking to make sense of the dramatic racial inequities of our time and to forge an antiracist path forward.

 Introduction 1.
 Before the Invention of White People 2.
 White People: The Creation 3.
 How "Whites" Became a Success 4.
 The Americanization of Whites 5.
 Contingent Whites and Inbetween People: Mexicans and Irish in the U.S. 6.
 Whiteness 7.
 Deconstructing Whiteness Afterword Acknowledgements

 Jacqueline Battalora is an attorney and Professor of Sociology at Saint Xavier University in Chicago.
-In addition to this book, Battalora is an editor for the Journal of Understanding & Dismantling Privilege and she frequently develops and delivers lectures and training that advance the understanding of the construction of race and its impact today.
+In addition to this book, Battalora is an editor of the journal Understanding & Dismantling Privilege and she frequently develops and delivers lectures and training that advance the understanding of the construction of race and its impact today

 Resmaa Menakem, author of My Grandmother’s Hands and Rock the Boat

 The past is never separate from the present, and if we do not know the past and cannot trace it into the present, we are left with deeply problematic explanations for current conditions.
 In a cultural moment of white nationalism on the rise and the explicit expression of white superiority permissible, it is imperative that we understand race as a relatively new human invention.
 We cannot unmake racism if we don’t know how we made race.
 Dr. Battalora provides an accessible foundation for the antiracism project.
 Her work has been indispensable to mine.

 Robin DiAngelo, Ph.D., author of White Fragility: Why It's So Hard For White People To Talk About Racism